sdytr/linat/README.md

-Though this is useful when dealing with response data from ``full`` the return type, you may find that it is more convenient to use the default ``data`` return type with the ``rcrly:get-in`` function instead, as it allows you to extract just the data you need.
+Though this is useful when dealing with response data from ``full`` the return type, you may find that it is more convenient to use the default ``data`` return type with the ``linat:get-in`` function instead, as it allows you to extract just the data you need.
 See below for an example.

 #### ``get-in`` [&#x219F;](#table-of-contents)

-The utillity function ``rcrly:get-in`` is inspired by the Clojure ``get-in`` function, but in this case, tailored to work with the rcrly results which have been converted from XML to LFE/Erlang data structures.
+The utillity function ``linat:get-in`` is inspired by the Clojure ``get-in`` function, but in this case, tailored to work with the linat results which have been converted from XML to LFE/Erlang data structures.
 With a single call, you are able to retrieve data which is nested at any depth, providing just the keys needed to locate it.